 Head to the corner of Market and Water Streets to embark on a walking tour with Tour Old Wilmington, where you’ll discover the coastal city’s rich history through tales told by a local guide.
 Or, explore Wilmington at your own pace with six self-guided tours – from African-American and Civil War history to a pub crawl through downtown – offered through the Wilmington History app.

 Experience Wilmington like travelers from centuries past with a horse-drawn carriage tour with Springbrook Farms.
 Sit back and relax as your experienced guide recalls stories of the city’s history, its famous residents and stately homes.
-Or, take to two wheels along the cobblestone streets with a tour of the historic district from Cape Fear Segway.

 Get a glimpse into the lives of some of Wilmington’s wealthiest residents with a historic home tour.
 Wander through the 10,000-square-foot house and manicured grounds at Bellamy Mansion Museum of History & Design to see one of North Carolina’s most spectacular examples of early 1800s architecture.
 Explore Burgwin-Wright House and Gardens, a circa 1770 residence featuring beautiful Georgian architecture, or travel back in time to Victorian Wilmington with a tour of the Latimer House Museum.